Houston Eye Injury Lawyer

-What Legal Damages Are Available for Eye Injuries?
+What Legal Damages Are Available for Eye Injuries in Houston, TX?

 If you suffered an eye injury, whether it was caused by an object striking the eye or industrial chemical exposure, you are entitled to seek medical treatment and financial compensation.
 Depending on the cause of your injury and where it occurred, your rights may differ.

 If you were injured at work, workers’ compensation may be available to you.
 Workers’ compensation reimburses an injured person for medical expenses and lost wages, regardless of the party at-fault.
 If your eye injury was caused by a defective product, you may have a product liability claim.

 Some damages that may be available to those who have suffered eye injuries include: